pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 This number is huge.

+# The following is the preliminary version, updates may be needed.

 ## Pairs of SMILES characters, which are allowed

 Given the large number of the theoretically possible character to character transitions in SMILES, it should be reasonable to assess their viability, considering hierarchical nature of the labels.